 FITZ LIFE BOAT NOVEMBER 10, 1975

-GRAND HAVEN COAST GUARD FESTIVAL END AUGUST 3,2013
+GRAND HAVEN COAST GUARD FESTIVAL Coming in Late July 2014

 Sault Ste.
 Marie, Mich.
 A groundbreaking ceremony marked the first step toward construction of a new Great Lakes shipping lock on the St. Marys River, which supporters have sought for more than two decades.